Human trafficking in Italy: Prosecution (2008)

-Protection
+Protection (2008-2010)

 The Italian government sustained strong efforts to protect trafficking victims during the reporting period.
 Article 18 of the anti-trafficking law allows authorities to grant residence permits and provide protection and job training services to victims of trafficking, and during the reporting period the government expanded Article 18 benefits to labor trafficking victims.
 The government allocated $3.75 million in 2007 for an additional emergency assistance plan and approved 23 projects implemented by NGOs.
 During the reporting period, it earmarked approximately $9.75 million for 65 victim assistance projects, although the government did not provide data on the number of trafficking victims who benefited from these projects or the number who entered social protection programs.
 In 2007, NGOs, with government funding, provided literacy courses for 588 victims and vocational training for 313, helped 436 find temporary jobs and 907 find permanent jobs.
 In 2007, the Ministry of Interior issued 1,009 residence permits to victims who assisted in a law enforcement investigation.
 The government also ensured the responsible return of 62 foreign trafficking victims in 2007 by funding their repatriation and reintegration and providing money for resettlement in their home countries.
 During the reporting period, the government implemented systematic procedures for victim identification among vulnerable populations in Italy.
-Despite the government’s efforts to identify all victims of trafficking, some, such as Nigerian women in commercial sexual exploitation, are still deported.
+Despite the government's efforts to identify all victims of trafficking, some, such as Nigerian women in commercial sexual exploitation, are still deported.
 Based on a 2006 independent commission report that its victim identification measures for immigrants arriving in boats from North Africa are not fully effective, the government reportedly improved its process for identifying trafficking victims and it now allows international organizations and NGOs to inspect detention facilities and to interview migrants.
 Victims who file complaints against traffickers usually do not face penalties for unlawful acts committed as a direct result of their being trafficked.
 In 2007, the government enacted guidelines for the identification of victims of forced labor and promoted four regional studies on victims of labor exploitation.

 In 2008, 1,100 trafficking victims entered social protection programs, among them were 50 children and 100 men.
-The Ministry of Interior stated that 810 victims were granted 6 months residency permits to which would be extended when they found employment or enrolled in a training program.
+The Ministry of Interior stated that 810 victims were granted six-month residency permits to which would be extended when they found employment or enrolled in a training program.
 Children had automatically received permits until they reached the age of 18.
 The national government and local authorities earmarked $12.7 million for victim assistance programs in 2009.

-In January 2010, the Race riots in Rosarno brought to light the increasing exploitation of immigrant labor within Italy’s agriculture sector.
+In January 2010, the race riots in Rosarno brought to light the increasing exploitation of immigrant labor within Italy's agriculture sector.
 Of the 1,000 African migrants, some possessed temporary residencies, others were granted asylum and the others were deported.
 If the authorities even identified them as trafficking victims is unclear, only 8 migrants had requested residence permits as trafficking victims.